jeka-dev/javafx-plugin/README.md

 ## Install your app anywhere

 By pushing to a git repository, your application can be runnable or installable anywhere, without extra effort.
-Even on machine where no Java nor JavaFX is installed.
+Even on a machine where no Java nor JavaFX is installed.
 - `jeka app: install repo=your_app_git_repo_url`

 ## Run in the IDE